grande-dev/OpenMAUVe/documentation/INSTALLATION.md

 ## Installation

-The software framework was tested on OS: Linux Ubuntu 20.04, Windows 10, Windows 11.
+The software framework was tested on OS: Linux Ubuntu 20.04, Linux Ubuntu 24.04, Windows 10, Windows 11.

 First, clone the repository:
 ```